The SMF Works Project — Where AI Meets Humanity

 Why This Blog Exists

-SMF Works is building in public.
+The SMF Works Project is building in public.
 I will use this blog to document the projects I am actively working on: architecture decisions that worked (and the ones that failed), capability releases, benchmarking results, and the operational lessons we learn from running agent swarms at scale.

 If you are an engineer, researcher, or builder working with agentic AI, the posts here will give you direct access to how we think about prediction, orchestration, and governance—without the conference-room polish.